-Conflict of Interest Policy
+Conflict of Interest and Conflict of Commitment Policy

-Evaluating Possible Conflicts
+Evaluating Possible Conflicts of Interest

 Disclosure of Conflicts

-The responsibility for avoiding potential, apparent or actual conflicts of interest begins with the Brandeis community member.
-If a situation arises that could present a conflict of interest, he or she must make full disclosure of the relevant information to the appropriate senior officer.
+The responsibility for avoiding potential, apparent or actual conflicts of interest and commitment begins with the Brandeis employee.
+If a situation arises that could present a conflict of interest or commitment, the employee must make full disclosure of the relevant information as soon as possible to the direct supervisor and the appropriate senior officer.

 Whenever any business relationships, financial relationships, significant financial interests or external activities change materially, the disclosures described above are to be updated as soon as possible, in writing.
-Whenever possible, community members should disclose expected changes or newly anticipated potential, apparent or actual conflicts at least 30 days before they occur.
+Whenever possible, employees should disclose expected changes or newly anticipated potential, apparent or actual conflicts at least 30 days before they occur.

-Resolution of Conflicts
+Management of Conflicts

-Examples of Conflicts
+Examples of Conflicts of Interest and Commitment

 - A faculty member acts as dissertation adviser to a graduate student for a research project that is suggested by the faculty member and which the faculty member expects to substantially enhance the value of a company in which the faculty member has a significant ownership interest.
 This is a conflict of interest, which will not be permitted.